Agenda - NAWA

 Moderator:

-• Aleksandra Lewandowska - Plenipotentiary for International Cooperation, Polish National Association of Doctoral Candidates (KRD).
+• Aleksandra Lewandowska - Plenipotentiary for International Cooperation, Polish National Association of Doctoral Candidates.

 Panelists:

-• Justyna Franc-Dąbrowska, Prof. - Director of the Doctoral School, Warsaw University of Life Sciences (SGGW);
+• Justyna Franc-Dąbrowska, Prof. - Director of the Doctoral School, Warsaw University of Life Sciences;

 • Anna Nieczaj, MA Eng. - Board Member of the Polish National Association of Doctoral Candidates, Rzeszów University of Technology;